Nose work, scent work, scent detection, sport detection…..

 What kind of equipment do I need to get started?

-Your dog, some treats and 3 or 4 cardboard boxes will get you started.
+You’ll need your dog, some treats and 3 or 4 cardboard boxes to get you started.
 But as you advance in the sport, you’ll need an odor kit (a vial of essential oil, some q-tip swabs and something to hold them in, like a small tin).
 Many people participating in nose work also use a comfortable working harness and a long, light leash (usually 10-12 feet long).
 All of these things are easily transportable in your car or even a knapsack.